Celebrate America250PA in

 Brief History

-In the 1730s, English, German, and Scots-Irish immigrants settled in the area of South Central Pennsylvania known as Cumberland County (aka Cumberland Valley), devoting their lives to farming the region's rich soil.
+In the 1730s, English, German, and Scots-Irish immigrants settled in the area of South Central Pennsylvania known as Cumberland County, also referred to as the Cumberland Valley, devoting their lives to farming the region's rich soil.
 The Widow Piper’s Tavern in Shippensburg was originally used as the courthouse until the Cumberland County Courthouse was built and the county seat was established in Carlisle.
 Named for Cumberland, England, and founded on January 27, 1750, Cumberland County now spans 555 square miles, featuring a mixture of urban communities and rich farmland.

 Within a two-hour drive or less of Philadelphia, Baltimore, and Washington, D.C., Cumberland Valley is the perfect home base for you to join us as we celebrate Pennsylvania's leading role in commemorating the 250th anniversary of the United States in 2026.

-- In 1753, Benjamin Franklin successfully negotiated an Indian treaty with several tribes in Carlisle.
+- In 1753, Benjamin Franklin successfully negotiated a treaty with several Native American tribes in the Carlisle area.

 - The Carlisle Barracks was established in 1757.
 It is the second oldest military post in the United States and is currently home to the U.S. Army War College.